 New Year Resolutions

-To start the new year on a positive note, provide a questionnaire or link for customers at the checkout, so they can give feedback on the service and review the product.
-Having this information can help you start a fresh as the internet retailer for your business and make room for any improvement.
+To start the new year on a positive note, provide a questionnaire or link for customers at the checkout.
+They can then give feedback on the service and review the product.
+Having this information can help you start fresh and make room for any improvement.